-Graduate or Associate Graduate Faculty (Type or print name and Banner ID Here)
+Graduate or Associate Graduate Faculty

+(Type or print name and Banner ID Here)

 All Graduate Student Advisory Committees must have at least three ECU Graduate or associate Graduate Faculty members (some ECU Programs may require more, please check with your Graduate Program Director), which includes the mentor/director.
-Requests for External members need to be submitted by the Graduate Program Director, as defined in the Faculty Manual (Faculty Manual, Part II, Section IV, subsection F) Tentative Graduate Student Advisory Committee members: If so, please list: 2.
-Graduate or Associate Graduate Faculty (Type or print name and Banner ID Here) 3.
-Graduate or Associate Graduate Faculty (Type or print name and Banner ID Here) External Member 4.
-Graduate Teaching Faculty (Type or print name and Banner ID Here) Associate/Full time Graduate Faculty External Member 5.
-Graduate Teaching Faculty (Type or print name and Banner ID Here) Associate/Full time Graduate Faculty Has your proposed research been reviewed and approved by your director?
+Requests for External members need to be submitted by the Graduate Program Director, as defined in the Faculty Manual (Faculty Manual, Part II, Section IV, subsection F)

+Tentative Graduate Student Advisory Committee members: If so, please list:

+2.

+Graduate or Associate Graduate Faculty

+(Type or print name and Banner ID Here)

+3. Graduate or Associate Graduate Faculty

+(Type or print name and Banner ID Here)

+External Member

+4. External Welliber

+Graduate Teaching Faculty

+(Type or print name and Banner ID Here)

+C Associate/Full time Graduate Faculty

+5. External Member

+Graduate Teaching Faculty

+(Type or print name and Banner ID Here)

+Associate/Full time Graduate Faculty

+Has your proposed research been reviewed and approved by your di rector?
 Choose an item.

 Does your research involve human subject?
 Choose an item.
 Has it been approved by the UMCIRB?
 Choose an item.

 Does your research involve animals?
 Choose an item.
 Has it been approved by the IACUC?
 Choose an item.

 If not, when will it be reviewed for approval?

-Does your research involve potential biohazards such as recombinant DBA, viral vectors, infectious agents, human blood products, etc.?
+Does your research involve potential biohazards such as recombinan blood products, etc.?
 Choose an item.
 Has it been approved by the Biosafety Committee?
-Choose an item.
+Choose

 If not, when will it be reviewed for approval?

 Approvals:

 Click here to

+enter a date.

+Thesis Director Signature Date

+Click here to

-Thesis Director Signature Date enter a date.
-Unit Graduate Program Director Signature Date Click here to Acknowledgement of Receipt by Graduate School: Click here to enter a date.
-Dean of the Graduate School or designee Date Click here to
+enter a date.
+CHEK HETE LO

+Unit Graduate Program Director Signature Date

+Acknowledgement of Receipt by Graduate School:

+Click here to

+enter a date.

+Dean of the Graduate School or designee Date

+Appendix B

-Appendix B B.2 Thesis to Non-Thesis Change Form
+B.2 Thesis to Non-Thesis Change Form